Rohan-s18/Rohan-s18/README.md

 # Rohan Singh
 ## About me
-I am a Software Engineer at Google on the ProxyBidder ML team for Google Search Ads in New York.
+I am a Software Engineer at Google on the ProxyBidding ML team for Google Search and Shopping in New York.
 I'm also obtaining a Master’s degree in Computer Science at Columbia University, focusing on Machine Learning.
 I am a member of the AlQuraishi Lab for Mathematical Genomics at Columbia.
 I graduated from Case Western Reserve University in 2024 with a B.S. in Computer Science.

 If you're interested in working on a project with me, please feel free to reach out.
 I'm currently working on building a C++ backend for a Python ML library, it's basically going to be a poor man's version of PyTorch/TensorFlow.

 I enjoy watching sports, especially baseball in my free time (I am a San Francisco Giants and Cleveland Guardians Fan).
 I'm trying to get into Hockey this year :)
 Check out my personal website **<a href="https://jocularglint54.com">here</a>**
 https://jocularglint54.com
 https://snupy.org